- Fair Access to Science and Technology Research Act

 - Research Works Act

-Today (February 14, 2013), Senators Cornyn (R-TX) and Wyden (D-OR) and Representatives Doyle (D-PA), Yoder (R-KS), and Lofgren (D-CA), introduced the Fair Access to Science and Technology Research Act (FASTR) a bill that will accelerate scientific discovery and fuel innovation by making articles reporting on publicly funded scientific research freely accessible online for anyone to read and build upon.
+On March 18, 2015, Senators Cornyn (R-TX) and Wyden (D-OR) and Representatives Doyle (D-PA), Yoder (R-KS), and Lofgren (D-CA) introduced S. 779/H.R.
+1477, the Fair Access to Science and Technology Research (FASTR) Act, a bill that will accelerate scientific discovery and fuel innovation by making articles reporting on publicly funded scientific research freely accessible online for anyone to read and build upon.

 FASTR will accelerate science, fuel innovation, and improve the lives and welfare of Americans and those around the world.
 This is an achievable goal – today.
 Now is the time to push for this groundbreaking legislation, and let Congress know that the public deserves access to the research that they paid for.